Google Merchant Center (also called GMC) is the hub to manage your product feeds.

 These are usually missing or incorrect attributes, or policy violations (like a different product price in your feed compared to on your store) or wrong in/out of stock handling.

 If you forget a specific attribute for all of the products in your feed, you’ll see a lot of errors pop up.
 So normally you need to fix them one by one.
-But GMC has a new feature that will help you tackle these problems in bulk.
+You can fix these problems in bulk with Feed Rules.

-One of the newest and least known features of Google Merchant Center is called Feed Rules.
+One of the least known features of Google Merchant Center is called Feed Rules.

 These rules allow you to add or modify specific information to the data feed that’s coming out of your ecommerce platform:

-Ecommerce platform > Google Merchant Center > Feed Rules > Google Adwords
+Ecommerce platform > Google Merchant Center > Feed Rules > Google Ads

 - Fix errors in your shopping feed